 For $14.99 a month or $149.99 a year, you can stream any of the available performances on any device that runs the Met Opera on Demand app.
 This includes any TV equipped with a Roku, Amazon Fire stick or Apple TV, also TVs with built in Roku and Fire, Samsung Smart TVs, Android TVs, and the Apple iPad, iPhone and Android phones and tablets.

 Below is a preview of The Met Opera on Demand service.
-For details visit:
+For details or to start a free trial visit:

-You can listen to select classic recordings of past operas for free, with no subscription, by clicking Listen Now at: Met Opera Free Listening
+You can listen to select classic recordings of past operas for free, with no subscription, by clicking Listen Now at: Met Opera On Demand Free Listening

 Connect with The Met